atecce/hermes/README.md

 because it's the main api i know how to hook into (i like scripting) and i'm using it as a layer of indirection to the REST of these providers. it shouldn't be permanent, and i plan to refactor them to use their proper compile time api's

 ## why not use some combination of (tool1,...)
-the idealistic answet is that i'd like to have some room for my own free and creative expression, and i don't want to bolt together a non-orthogonal combination of black-boxes together while learning nothing and piling cruft on top of cruft. that answer doesn't really satisfy the incurious. a servile and artistically barren malady grips our industry
+the idealistic answer is that i'd like to have some room for my own free and creative expression, and i don't want to bolt together a non-orthogonal combination of black-boxes together while learning nothing and piling cruft on top of cruft. that doesn't typically satisfy the incurious. a servile and artistically barren malady grips our industry

 the pragmatic answer is that this particular implementation is dependent on a bunch of stuff already, so here are some primitives that i have no plans to build myself
 - unix